Skip to Content

 Warm Water Baths and Gentle Massage

-• Keep water level below your snake’s head for safety
+• Keep water shallow, below head level, for safety.

-• Maintain consistent water temperature throughout the bath
+• Maintain consistent water temperature during the soak.

 Supplements and Snake Digestive Health